 For various reasons and motives, human beings often misinterpret the redemptive truth or ignore it altogether.
 And when you add to those mistakes, the adversary's half truths and outright lies that have been inserted into the mix of our religious thought life, honestly, it's no wonder so many have trouble writing a successful ending to their story.

-Nevertheless, it remain a fact of reality.
-A large part of the responsibility for sorting out this informational mess is, indeed, "on us."
+Nevertheless, it remains a fact of reality.
+A large part of the responsibility for sorting out this informational mess is, indeed, on us.
 It is up to us to decide our way through the fog of Satanic lies, ambiguous and phony religion, silly philosophies, and our own demanding "druthers" to arrive at authentic, divinely-given truth.

 The decision to reject or embrace an idea, to pick and choose our devotions in life, and to set priorities is ultimately ours.
 Thus, while it is true that the Holy Spirit constantly whispers guiding truth to each of us; in the final analysis, it remains our responsibility to pick out the ring of God's truth from the rest of life's discordant notes.